caiyuanhao1998/RSN/README.md

 #### Note
 * \+ means using ensemble models.
 * All models are trained on 8 V100 GPUs
 * We done all the experiments using our own DL-Platform MegDL, all results in our paper are reported on MegDL.
 There are some differences between MegDL and Pytorch.
 MegDL will be released in March.
-The MegDL code and model will be also publicly avaible then.
+The MegDL code and model will be also publicly avaible.

 ## Repo Structure
 This repo is organized as following: